hrushikeshrv/guimath/docs/customizing/functionality.md

 # Custom Functions & Symbols
 {: .no_toc }
-MJXGUI lets you add support for functions and/or symbols that are not already present in the editor widget.
+GuiMath lets you add support for functions and/or symbols that are not already present in the editor widget.

 1. TOC
 {:toc}